UK Code of Practice for Tampon Manufacturers and Distributors

 Most tampon brands have an additional nonwoven layer or perforated film covering the tampon, which can aid insertion and removal.

-ECF or TCF (elemental chlorine free or totally chlorine free) bleaching methods are used in tampon production.
+All fibres used in tampons are safely treated with ECF or TCF (elemental chlorine free or totally chlorine free) bleaching methods.
+This is an essential process for fibre purity and to enable fibres to absorb fluid.
 Chlorine bleaching is never used for fibres used for making tampons.

 Tampons should include provision for withdrawal with a suitably attached withdrawal cord to ensure safe and complete tampon removal.